Uralstech/UXR.QuestCamera/Documentation/DocSource/QuickStart.md

 #### Capture Templates

-Camera2 allows you to set capture templates for capture requests. `CameraDevice.CreateCaptureSession()` also allows you do so.
+Camera2 allows you to set capture templates for capture requests. `CameraDevice.CreateCaptureSession()` also allows you to do so.
 By default, it uses [TEMPLATE_PREVIEW](https://developer.android.com/reference/android/hardware/camera2/CameraDevice#TEMPLATE_PREVIEW), which is suitable for camera preview windows.
 You can change them by specifying one of the templates defined in `CameraDevice.CaptureTemplate`.